laprej/laprej-www/courses/rpi-csci-2500-2016-spring.md

 Department of Computer Science
 Rensselaer Polytechnic Institute
 110 8th Street Troy, New York 12180
-e-mail: laprej@cs.rpi.edu
+E-mail: laprej AT cs.rpi.edu
-course website: www.rpi.edu/~carotc/COURSES/CSCI-2500/FALL-2012/index.html
+Course website: www.rpi.edu/~carotc/COURSES/CSCI-2500/FALL-2012/index.html
 Office Hours: MRC 309a, Tuesday and Friday, 2 to 4 p.m. and by appointment.
 Class Time and Location: Ricketts 203, Tuesdays and Fridays, 8 a.m. to 9:50 a.m.